MONICA-Project/GOST-tools/readme.md

 server

 ### Install
-GOST-CLI requires Python 3.7 or greater
+GOST-CLI requires Python 3 or greater (it was tested on Python 3.7 so it's suggest to use this version)

 #### Clone the repository
 ```